andypowe11/Dash-Button-iMessage-Sender/README.md

     sudo cp net.andypowe11.dash2imessage.plist /Library/LaunchDaemons/
     sudo launchctl load /Library/LaunchDaemons/net.andypowe11.dash2imessage.plist

-It's possible that you'll need to reboot at this point I'm not sure.
+It's possible that you'll need to reboot at this point but I don't think so.
+See how you get on.

-That's it, pressing the Dash button should now send an iMessage to your contact.
+That's it, pressing the Dash button should now send an appropriate iMessage to your contact.